 - UPMC for You

-* The Midwife Center accepts Highmark insurance for all of its services at The Midwife Center, including a birth in our facility.
-However, our primary referral hospital, UPMC Mercy, is not in-network with Highmark.
-You may have the option to pay out-of-network rates should you need hospital care (unless you have Highmark Community Blue, which offers no coverage for UPMC hospitals).
+*The Midwife Center accepts Highmark insurance for all of its services at The Midwife Center, including a birth in our facility.
+However, our primary referral hospital, UPMC Magee, is not in-network with all Highmark plans.
+If your Highmark plan is not in-network with UPMC Magee, you may have the option to pay out-of-network rates should you need hospital care.
 Please check with your insurance.
-Our primary referral hospital for clients with Highmark insurance is West Penn Hospital.
+Our referral hospitals for clients with Highmark insurance are AHN's West Penn and Jefferson Hospitals

 More info about fees, if you're uninsured, and more